menny/menny.github.io/_posts/2025-08-29-llm-as-unix-philosophy.md

 When you build small, separate tools, magical things happen.

 1. Implicit, "Smart" Context: This is the killer feature.
 A specialized tool knows its job, so it can fetch its own context.
-  * `git ai-review` (my code-review tool) doesn't need me to pipe a diff.
+  * `ai-review` (my code-review tool) doesn't need me to pipe a diff.
 It just runs git diff itself.
-  * `git c-ai` (commit-message) runs git diff --staged automatically.
+  * `ai-gc` (commit-message) runs git diff --staged automatically.
-  * `git pr` (PR title/desc) knows to run git diff main... to see the whole branch, then pushes to GitHub and creates a PR.
+  * `ai-pr` (PR title/desc) knows to run git diff main... to see the whole branch, then pushes to GitHub and creates a PR.
 The tool feels smart, not because the LLM is a genius, but because the tool itself is a good assistant.

 2. Perfectly Tuned Prompts: You can't use the same system prompt to review code and to generate a commit message.
 One needs to be a critical engineer, the other a concise technical writer.
 By splitting them, each tool has a small, highly-optimized prompt that does its one job perfectly.
 No prompt-routing, no "you are a helpful assistant" fluff.

 3. Reliable, Focused Evaluation: This is a huge engineering win.
 When a tool has one job, it's so much easier to evaluate.
-I can build a specific, high-quality test set for `git c-ai` (commit messages) and another for `git ai-review` (code review).
+I can build a specific, high-quality test set for `ai-gc` (commit messages) and another for `ai-review` (code review).
 I'm not trying to test a massive, do-it-all prompt; I'm testing a small, focused one, which makes it easier to measure quality and prevent regressions.

 4. Simplicity (UX): The user experience is just... clean.
 You want a commit message?
-Type `git c-ai`.
+Type `ai-gc`.
 You want a review?
-Type `git ai-review`.
+Type `ai-review`.
 No flags, no sub-commands, no cognitive overhead.

-## My Family of Tools
-Here's a peek at my local ~/bin directory:

-* `qq`: Quick question. `qq "how to find files modified in the last 2 days"`
-* `git ai-review`: Code review for the current git diff.
-* `git c-ai`: Git commit message for staged files.
-* `git pr`: Generate a PR title and description from the current branch's diff, then pushes to GitHub and creates a PR.
-* `git conflict-fix`: Takes a file with git conflict markers (<<<<<) and attempts a clean merge.
-* ... and many more

-Each one is simple, fast, and does one thing.

 ## A Pro-Tip on Integration a.k.a.
 Live Where Your Context Is
 Here’s an extra detail on how I build these.
 I don't just dump them all into `~/bin`.
 I put them where they make the most sense.

-1. For Git-centric tasks, we build Git sub-commands.
-Our code review tool is `git ai-review`.
-Our PR generator is `git pr`.
-This is a huge win for discoverability and ergonomics.
-The commands feel like a native part of Git because they operate on the Git repository.
-Anyone who knows Git (and types `git --help`) can find them, and they automatically operate within the context of the current repo.
+1. For Git-centric tasks, I create simple binaries like `ai-review` and `ai-pr`.
+Then, I create `git sub-command` aliases for them (e.g., `git config --global alias.ai-review '!ai-review'`).
+This gives me the best of both worlds: a simple, independent binary that can also be used as a native Git command, which is a huge win for discoverability and ergonomics.

 2. For general tasks, we build standalone commands.
 My "quick question" tool is just `qq`.
 It would feel weird and clunky to type `git qq "how do I unzip a file?"`.
 This tool has no concept of a repository, so it lives in the standard shell, right next to `grep` and `ls`.